Do These Wrist Exercises For Greater Mobility

 We all live with stress in our daily lives – sometimes more, sometimes less.
 Do you know what that means in terms of your physical well being?

-The American Institute of Stress looks at just some of the changes that occur when you’re under stress and their effects on the body.
-All the more reason to exercise and breathe deeply to calm the mind and body.
+The American Institute of Stress looks at changes that occur to the body when you’re under stress.
+All the more reason to exercise, breathe deeply, and calm both mind and body.